Hang gliding 1975

 Brian Wood, incidentally, was the first and only British hang gliding superstar, often appearing on radio, television, and press.
 Previously, like his American counterpart Bob Wills, he rode moto cross.

-These drawings depict my first experimental hang glider.
+Meanwhile, I was building a world-beating hang glider of my own design.
+Simpler than the Miles Wings Gulp, but with a larger control frame to accommodate the pilot in a prone harness for less drag.
 I designed it with pencil and paper and I built it in the back yard and garden, occasionally carrying out strength testing on some parts by hanging a heavy weight (me!) from a tube with the required degree of leverage.

 The huge control frame was to accommodate the pilot in a prone position.